Trial and conviction of Joshua French and Tjostolv Moland

-The trial and conviction of Joshua French and Tjostolv Moland followed their arrest in May 2009, and their being charged with killing their hired driver, 47-year-old Abedi Kasongo, on May 5, 2009, at Bafwasende, Tshopo District, Orientale Province, Democratic Republic of Congo.
+Joshua French and Tjostolv Moland were Norwegian citizens working in the Democratic Republic of the Congo.
+They were arrested in May 2009, on suspicion of killing their hired driver, 47-year-old Abedi Kasongo, on May 5, 2009, at Bafwasende, Tshopo District, Orientale Province, Democratic Republic of Congo.
 French was arrested on May 9 in the Epulu game reserve, around 200 km from Kisangani.
 Moland was arrested two days later in the Ituri Province, a few hundred kilometres farther northeast.

 After their arrest, French and Moland were charged with killing Kasongo on the Ituri Road, in the vicinity of the 109-kilometre marker between Kisangani and the Ugandan border.
 Additional charges against the two included attempted murder of a witness, espionage, armed robbery and the possession of illegal firearms.

-Their trial, held on August 14, was allowed to take place before a military court because firearms had been used in the crime.
+Their trial, held on August 14, took place before a military court because firearms had been used in the crime.
 However, according to Mirna Adjami, a local representative of the International Center for Transitional Justice, only Congolese police and army soldiers can be tried before a military tribunal; this raised questions as to the court's legitimacy.
 Norway's foreign minister Jonas Gahr Støre said in 2009, "We have to be realistic about what our Ministry of Foreign Affairs can do".
 Representatives of the Ministry, including Thorleif Wangen (embassy secretary), observed the trials.

-On 18 August 2013 Moland was found dead in his prison cell.

-On May 17, 2017 Joshua French was released from prison and was allowed to return to Norway on the grounds of humanitarian and health reasons.
+On 18 August 2013, Moland was found dead in his prison cell.
+On 17 May 2017, French was released from prison and allowed to return to Norway on humanitarian and health grounds.

 Defendants

-French grew up in the municipality of Re in Vestfold county and has both Norwegian and British citizenship.
-Moland is from Vegårshei in Aust-Agder county.
+Joshua French grew up in Re Municipality in Vestfold county and has both Norwegian and British citizenship.
+Tjostolv Moland was from Vegårshei Municipality in Aust-Agder county.

 Until 2006, French served in the Norwegian Armed Forces and was also enlisted in the British Army where he trained as a paratrooper.
-In 2006, he was admitted to the Telemark Battalion, a Norwegian Army mechanised infantry unit, but was allegedly forced to resign in 2007 as he and his friend Moland were accused of having recruited military personnel into employment with private security companies.
+In 2006, he was admitted to the Telemark Battalion, a Norwegian Army mechanised infantry unit, but was allegedly forced to resign in 2007 as he and Moland were accused of having recruited military personnel into employment with private security companies.

-Moland also has a Norwegian Army background, having served in The King's Guard and later the Telemark Battalion, where he held the rank of second lieutenant before his resignation in 2007.
-French and Moland later worked as security guards in several places, including pirate guards for a Korean company in the Gulf of Aden.
-French and Moland were also involved in security missions in various African countries, such as Angola, Sierra Leone, and lately in the Democratic Republic of the Congo.
+Moland also had a Norwegian Army background, having served in The King's Guard and later the Telemark Battalion, where he held the rank of second lieutenant before his resignation in 2007.
+French and Moland later worked as security guards in several places, including as pirate guards for a Korean company in the Gulf of Aden.
+They were also involved in security missions in various African countries, including Angola, Sierra Leone, and finally the Democratic Republic of the Congo.

 French and Moland were employed by SIG Uganda, a security company started by Moland.